 Finally, puncture resistance and long wear life are vital in a tire targeting 4WD action and they consistently prioritize the two.

 Are you planning to spend the bulk of your time out in the bush because you cannot get enough of 4WDing?

-Well, in such a case, you’ll need a tire that’s tough enough to take you back hence we recommend the best mud terrain tires.
+Well, in such a case, you’ll need a tire that’s tough enough to take you back hence we recommend the best mud tire for daily driving.

 They provide reliable traction on sand, rocks and such strange situations and deprioritize on-road comfort in favor of extensive nonroad capabilities including the most effective grab onto challenging terrain (biting edges dominate here).